FREQUENTLY ASKED QUESTIONS

 Where can you ship your products?

 We can ship our merch and provisions pretty much anywhere in the world.
-We ship our Highland Beef and Berkshire Pork anywhere in the US, with the exception of Hawaii and Alaska.
+We ship our Highland Beef and Berkshire Pork anywhere in the US, and that includes Hawaii and Alaska!

 How do you ship meat across the country?

 We have insulated boxes that, when filled with dry ice and specially designed cold packs, will get meat to someone frozen within two days, partially thawed within three days, or refrigerated and ready-to-cook within four days.
 We use FedEx Ground as our base shipping method for meat, so shipping times are dependent upon distance and whether or not a different shipping method is selected at checkout.

 Can you handle large orders?

 What kind of meat do you sell?